 - Three letters of recommendation, one from an OTR.

 - Student must read, sign, understand and meet the Standards of Essential Functions of the School of Health and Medical Sciences and the MSOT program.
-(Note: to download a copy of this file right-click on the title and save as to your computer.)
+(Note: Document will open as a PDF, which you can then download to your computer.)

 - If English is not the native language, a student must submit a Test of English as a Foreign Language (TOEFL) Score Report documenting a paper-based score of 550 or above, a computer-based score of 213 or above, or an internet-based score of 79 or above.